BIOL275-MSUM/lab-6-comparing-two-means-AWhite3385/README.md

 > Does body temperature vary among crab types?
 State the null and
 > alternative hypothesis, conduct and ANOVA, and interpret the results.

+The null hypothesis is that there will be no difference in temperature among the different crab types.
+The alternative hypothesis is that there is a difference in temperature between the crab types.

 ``` r
 aov_crabs <-